IMMEDIATE AVAILABILITY!

 Special Forces teams develop redundancy into their combinations plan to ensure that even when systems fail, they are still able to make contact.
 Green Berets use the PACE, which represents Primary, Alternate, Contingency, and Emergency, as a framework for ensuring continuity of communications under all circumstances.

 This might mean sacrificing security (encryption) or the ability to transmit data.
-The whole team understands the “PACE plan” and rigorously tests these systems before going on a mission or training event.
+The whole team understands the “PACE” plan and rigorously tests these systems before going on a mission or training event.

 Sample PACE Communications Plan:

-• P (Primary) – SATCOM Voice
+P (Primary) – SATCOM Voice

-• A (Alternate) – SATCOM data
+A (Alternate) – SATCOM data

-• C (Contingency) – civilian satellite phone
+C (Contingency) – civilian satellite phone

-• E (Emergency) – local cell phone
+E (Emergency) – local cell phone

 Advanced Communications in Cold Snow Environment

 As in the communications PACE plan, the lower letters don’t provide the same level of capability as the higher ones do.
-For example, utility power provides electricity to all home systems but a homeowner might chose to only power critical systems (e.g., refrigerator, A/C, garage doors) with a standby generator.
-Continuing the progression, she might have battery backups (either portable or permanently installed) for even fewer systems.
+For example, utility power provides electricity to all home system but a homeowner might chose to only power critical systems (e.g., refrigerator, A/C, garage doors) with a standby generator.
+Continuing the progression, they might have battery backups (either portable or permanently installed) for even fewer systems.

 Sample PACE Power Plan:

-• P (Primary) – utility power
+P (Primary) – utility power

-• A (Alternate) – standby generator
+A (Alternate) – standby generator

-• C (Contingency) – battery backup (UPS for computers, lithium-ion battery for cell phone)
+C (Contingency) – battery backup (UPS for computers, lithium-ion battery for cell phone)

-• E (Emergency) – charge equipment off DC power (or inverter) in vehicle
+E (Emergency) – charge equipment off DC power (or inverter) in vehicle

 While most homeowners and business operators have clear plans for the top and bottom parts of the PACE power plan, many need to conduct an honest assessment of capabilities for the middle letters (Alternate and Contingency).
-Adding a standby generator to power key circuits can fill an important gap in your PACE plan, minimizing disruption to operations or lifestyle.

 As they say in Special Forces: “failing to plan is planning to fail.”
 So develop your power plan before there is an issue!